mozilla/data-docs/datasets/batch_view/new_profile/intro.md

 #### Further Reading

 This dataset is generated automatically using direct to parquet.
-The configuration responsible for generating this dataset was introdueced in [bug 1360256](https://bugzilla.mozilla.org/show_bug.cgi?id=1360256).
+The configuration responsible for generating this dataset was introduced in [bug 1360256](https://bugzilla.mozilla.org/show_bug.cgi?id=1360256).